loukos-scheffer/Learnera/doc/sprint0/competition.md

 ## Why do you think the competitors didn’t focus on these users and/or scenarios?
 And, what would it take from them to do so?

-All of the above products are for-profit products and there is very little to make from small business owners.
+All of the above products focus to much on connecting people around the world while our product is more concerned with creating a tight knit community.  are for-profit products and there is very little to make from small business owners.
 The users for our product are small business owners who may not have enough money for high monthly/yearly fee services.

 The above products may be interested in making a product similar to ours but without a scaling user base it will be hard to make profits.
 At the same time a scaling user base erodes a sense of community and locality that our product strives for.